 - 8 entries in a Word/Google document - Each entry should include the title of the podcast, the name of the episode and your personal reaction to its overall argument. - Please do not just summarize what you've heard; instead, tell us how the piece made you FEEL.
 What did it encourage you to believe or do?
 What did it make you think about?
-Did you enjoy it? - Entries should be roughly a half page in length. - Entries can be on one podcast you followed throughout the summer OR a variety.
+Did you enjoy it? - Entries should be at least a half page in length but no more than a page. - Entries can be on one podcast you followed throughout the summer OR a variety.